 - Radish green – Pumpkin (without skin, without seeds) – Carrots (complete) – Zucchini

-- Broccoli – Chinese cabbage – Cucumber – Kohlrabi leaves – Fennel leaves – Chard – Okra – Paprika – Leek – Brussels sprouts – Beetroot – Celery leaves – Starfuit – Tomato
+- Broccoli – Chinese cabbage – Cucumber – Kohlrabi leaves – Fennel leaves – Chard – Okra – Bell Peppers – Leek – Brussels sprouts – Beetroot – Celery leaves – Starfruit – Tomato

 - Spinach – Radish